 I mean – Who wouldn’t like to recreate this Christmas look in their living room?

-Don’t forget to optimize your product pages well to boost conversions and drive more sales and revenue.
+Don’t forget to optimize your product pages as well to boost conversions and drive more sales and revenue.

 Step 8: Set Up Payment Methods and Shipping Process